Spectroscopic confirmation of a dust-obscured, metal-rich dwarf galaxy at z~5: Spectro-photometric SED fit

 \subsection{BAGPIPES}

 When fitting the spectro-photometric data with BAGPIPES \citep{Carnall2018}, we considered the 2016 version of the \citet{Bruzual2003} single stellar population models, leaving the metallicity free to vary from $5\%$ solar to 2.5 times solar.
 As mentioned in the main text, for dust extinction, we considered the reddening law by \citetalias{Calzetti2000} or \citetalias{CF00}, using a Gaussian prior centred on the value derived from the spectrum divided by a factor of 2.2 and 3.4, respectively, to convert from nebular to continuum dust extinction.
-We included nebular continuum and emission lines derived from a pre-computed model grid considering an ionisation parameter (i.e., the dimensionless ratio of densities of ionising photons to hydrogen) ranging from $\rm log_{10}(U)=-4$ to $-2$.
+Removing the prior on the dust extinction has no impact on the physical properties when assuming the \citetalias{CF00} dust extinction law, while produce a mild decrease in $A_{V}$ and SFR when considering the \citetalias{Calzetti2000} dust extinction law.
+We included nebular continuum and emission lines derived from a pre-computed model grid considering an ionisation parameter (i.e., the dimensionless ratio of densities of ionising photons to hydrogen) ranging from $\rm log_{10}(U)=-4$ to $-1$.
 We let the stellar masses be free to vary between $10^{6}$ and $10^{12.5}\,M_{\odot}$ considering a flat, uninformative prior.
-Finally, we considered a non-parametric star-formation history, considering three bins of 10, 20 and 70 Myr and then five other bins, equally distributed in logarithmic space, between 100 Myr and the age of the Universe (i.e., 1180 Myr).
+Finally, we considered a non-parametric star-formation history \citep{Leja2019}, considering three bins of 10, 20 and 70 Myr and then five other bins, equally distributed in logarithmic space, between 100 Myr and the age of the Universe (i.e., 1180 Myr).
+We assumed two different prior for the SFH, a continuity prior and bursty one \citep{Leja2019,Tacchella2022}.
 The complete list of parameters and priors is listed in Table \ref{tab:paramSED}.

-In Figure \ref{fig:SEDfit} we show the comparison between the best SED models, considering both dust extinction laws and the available spectro-photometric data.
+In Figure \ref{fig:SEDfit} we show the comparison between the best SED models, considering both dust extinction laws and the available spectro-photometric data, while in Figure \ref{fig:sfh} we show the output SFH.
 In Figures \ref{fig:corner_c00} and \ref{fig:corner_cf00} we instead show the corner plots related to the two fits.
-These figures show that CEERS-14821 is going through a burst of star formation, as $dSFR_{6}$, which corresponds to the SFR of the last 10Myr, is larger than the other dSFR values, corresponding to the other age bins.
-In particular, $dSFR_{6}=4.17\,M_{\odot}/yr$ and 4.46, depending on the assumed reddening laws, while the other bins are $\leq0.08\,M_{\odot}/yr$ and compatible with $0\,M_{\odot}/yr$.
-However, the SFR is lower than the values derived from the dust-corrected \ha/ line.
+These figures show that CEERS-14821 is going through a burst of star formation, as most of the star-formation happens in the last 10Myr.
+In particular, $SFR (<10Myr)=16_{-2}^{+2}\,M_{\odot}/yr$ and $SFR (<10Myr)=48_{-6}^{+7}\,M_{\odot}/yr$, depending on the assumed reddening laws, while in the other age bins $\leq0.1\,M_{\odot}/yr$.
+Overall, the SFR is lower than the values derived from the dust-corrected \ha/ line, but still consistent within 2$\sigma$.